w3c/wai-intro-atag/content/no-code.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

 This page introduces a standard to help you make your no-code website tool accessible to people with disabilities.
-This includes @@@

 It includes quotes from personas (fictional users) to help you understand some aspects of accessibility specific to your tools.